frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 ---

-# Task 6 – Types of Phishing Investigation
+# Task 6 – Types of Phishing

 The file **email13.eml** was analyzed to identify the phishing attempt.